Next chapter, enjoy

 That's what I was, a liar.

-An ugly, repulsive, burden-liar.
-I could see the hope in Nii-chans eyes and the smiles on everyone – so happy that I was getting better.
+An ugly, repulsive, liar.
+I could see the hope in Nii-chans eyes and the smiles on everyone's faces – so happy that I was getting better.
 I didn't know it was possible, but I hated myself even more than before.

-It was several more weeks and lots of long talks with a therapist that had been assigned to me, although I never did say anything important or truthful because of my fear that they would be disgusted or tell Nii-chan.
+Several more weeks passed with lots of long talks with a therapist that had been assigned to me, although I never did say anything important or truthful because of my fear that they would be disgusted or tell Nii-chan.
 I knew it was stupid.
 They would never say anything, but I couldn't stand the thought of them looking at me with those eyes.
 Eyes that said everything that I already knew, that I already told myself.
-With help from the therapist whom I had told I was terrified of being locked up, I had convinced Nii-chan into not admitting me into a mental hospital.
-I was very thankful for the therapist, as I'm sure Nii-chan would never have allowed it.
-But the therapist told him that it would do me more harm than good.
+Nii-chan had decided to not admitting me into a mental hospital.
+I was conflicted on how I felt about it.
+On one hand being in a mental hospital would have helped me the most but on the other hand I hated hospitals.
+I didn't want to go to another one and be there for months.

 I hadn't cried once since that day with Nii-chan.

-Pain, never ending pain and though the drugs helped stop most it, it was always there.
+Pain, never ending pain, it was always there.
 With every beat of my heart and every breath I took it was there, like a parasite that had infected my whole body.

 "Why are you ignoring me?"
 I asked softy, my voice cracking a little from being out of use.